Sackett v. Environmental Protection Agency (2023)

 Sackett v.
-Environmental Protection Agency, 598 U.S. 651 (2023), also known as Sackett II (to distinguish it from the 2012 case), was a United States Supreme Court case in which the court held that the Clean Water Act covers only wetlands and permanent bodies of water with a "continuous surface connection" to "traditional interstate navigable waters".
+Environmental Protection Agency, 598 U.S. 651 (2023), also known as Sackett II (to distinguish it from the 2012 case), was a United States Supreme Court case in which the court held that the Clean Water Act covers only wetlands that have a "continuous surface connection" to “waters of the United States” and “waters of the United States” have to be relatively permanent bodies of water connected to a "traditional interstate navigable waters".

 Background

 In Sackett v.
 Environmental Protection Agency, the petitioners, Michael and Chantell Sackett, were represented by Damien M. Schiff of the Pacific Legal Foundation, while the respondent, the Environmental Protection Agency (EPA), was represented by Brian H. Fletcher of the Office of the Solicitor General of the United States.

 Before 1972, the Federal Water Pollution Control Act (FWPCA) gave the EPA oversight of pollution into the United States' navigable waters.
 The Clean Water Act was enacted in 1972 to amend the FWPCA to expand oversight beyond navigable waters to all "waters of the United States".
 This phrase has led to debates about which water sources qualify, including many legal cases.
 By the late 1980s, the EPA and the United States Army Corps of Engineers developed a shared definition of what water sources qualify as "waters of the United States", incorporating the results of these cases.
 This definition of "waters" included "wetlands adjacent to waters" already protected by the EPA's and Corps' rule-making.

 The 2006 Supreme Court case Rapanos v.
 United States consolidated two cases that raised the question of whether wetlands that were hydrologically isolated or not adjacent to other waters of the United States could be covered by the CWA or the EPA/Corps rule-making.
 The Court was split, 4–1–4.
 In the plurality opinion, Justice Antonin Scalia wrote that the distinction for protected wetlands should be established by a bright-line rule, covering only wetlands next to "relatively permanent, standing or continuously flowing bodies of water", or those connected to other waters through surface waters.
 Chief Justice John Roberts and Justices Samuel Alito and Clarence Thomas joined Scalia's opinion.
 Justice Anthony Kennedy joined in the Court's decision, but wrote a separate concurrence offering a looser interpretation of protected wetlands as those that are part of a "significant nexus" with a navigable body of water.
 The minority opinion, by Justice John Paul Stevens and joined by Justices David Souter, Ruth Bader Ginsburg, and Stephen G. Breyer, accused the plurality of threatening the environment, failure to defer to the executive branch, and judicial activism.

 Lower courts used both the plurality and the nexus definition in subsequent cases involving wetlands.
 The EPA and the Corps adopted a new definition of protected wetlands that incorporated both of the Rapanos definitions into new rules.